Adam Jones (racing driver): Touring Cars

 Jones driving the Clyde Valley Racing SEAT León at Oulton Park during the 2009 British Touring Car Championship season.

 The team ran a SEAT León full-time in 2008 and Jones took a third and a fourth in round 2 at Rockingham, and another podium in round 5 at Croft.
-In the Independents Trophy he has been among the first 3 finishers in 11 of those 15 races, giving him the class lead – aided by many races having intermediate wet-dry conditions which did not suit the BMWs of his leading rivals Turkington and Mat Jackson.
+In the Independents Trophy he has been among the first three finishers in 11 of those 15 races, giving him the class lead – aided by many races having intermediate wet-dry conditions which did not suit the BMWs of his leading rivals Turkington and Mat Jackson.
 His season ended with a lucky escape at Brands Hatch, as his car speared off the track at Clearways, narrowly missing armco posts which had been bent by a huge crash involving John George earlier in the race.
 There is every chance that the car could have been launched onto the marshal's post or even into the crowd had he struck these.
-He ultimately finished 3rd in the class and 9th overall.
+He ultimately finished 3rd in the class and ninth overall.
 He also competed in three rounds of the British GT Championship in a Team Modena Lamborghini Gallardo LP560 GT3.

 For 2009, Jones moved to the all-new Clyde Valley Racing team, alongside the returning Dan Eaves and continued to drive a León.
 The team failed to complete the season due to lack of funds.

-For 2010 Adam competed in the European Abarth Trofeo Championship as a privateer finishing 2nd overall missing out by just a couple of points.
+For 2010, Jones competed in the European Abarth Trofeo Championship as a privateer finishing second overall missing out by just a couple of points.

-In 2011 Adam competed in the Britcar 24hr in a Seat Leon Supa Copa & also competing in the championship for 2012 gaining 3 pole positions & 2 wins with car owner & team mate Craig Davies.
+In 2011, Jones competed in the Britcar 24hr in a Seat Leon Supa Copa & also competing in the championship for 2012 gaining three pole positions & two wins with car owner & team mate Craig Davies.

 His next race is the Historic Spa 6hrs competing in a Corvette again with car owner Craig Davies.

+Since 2023, Jones has been a part of the Stories From SuperTouring podcast series, giving his expert opinion on the discussion of past races during the Super Touring era of touring car racing.